 Please Read How You Can Help Keep the Encyclopedia Free

-Titus Lucretius Carus (died c.
-50 BCE) was an Epicurean poet writing in the middle years of the first century BCE.
+Titus Lucretius Carus (died mid to late 50s BCE) was an Epicurean poet of the late Roman republican era.
 His six-book Latin hexameter poem De rerum natura (DRN for short), variously translated On the nature of things and On the nature of the universe, survives virtually intact, although it is disputed whether he lived to put the finishing touches to it.
 As well as being a pioneering figure in the history of philosophical poetry, Lucretius has come to be our primary source of information on Epicurean physics, the official topic of his poem.
 Among numerous other Epicurean doctrines, the atomic ‘swerve’ is known to us mainly from Lucretius' account of it.
 His defence of the Epicurean system is deftly and passionately argued, and is particularly admired for its eloquent critique of the fear of death in book 3.

 - 1. Life